jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 - Fixed Distillery and Malthouse missing in boost menu
 - Alternative Needs are now listed last in Lifestyle Needs.
   Recommend to use the Marketplace to activate in InfoTips.

-### 4.1

-- 4.1.1: Removed storage info for services in needs InfoTip
-- Re-organized construction menu
-- Removed residence construction menu entries.
-  Use mod `Instant Residences` if you still want them.

-### 4.0

-- 4.0.8: Updated Russian translations thanks to DATM
-- 4.0.8: Hide flax clothes when used with `Production Works`
-- 4.0.8: Minor improvements

-#### Impact on Existing Saves

-- Please check if you used `Pescatarians`
-  - Olive Soap, Pickled Vegetables are replaced by Soap and Seafood Stew.
-    Check your trade routes.
-  - Pescatarians needs changed.
-    Check your consumption statistics.
-- Good to know
-  - Changed production chains are only applicable when you build new factories.
-  - New fertilities only in new games.
-    Farms get a fertility buff in existing save games.

-#### Major Changes

-- Integrated mods
-  - `Pescatarians` as upgrade option for farmers
-  - `Alternative Needs`
-- More complex productions
-  - Tea additionally uses Herbs as input
-  - Olive Soap and Sardine Factories use Olive Oil instead of Olives
-  - Linen Mills (Suits) use Hemp and Flax
-  - Fish Canneries use Olive Oil instead of Olives
-  - (Pescatarian) Kitchen additionally uses Calamari and Potatoes as input
-- Product changes
-  - Olive Soap factory now produces normal Soap
-  - Kitchen now produces Seafood Stea instead of Pickled Vegetables
-- Balancing
-  - Tea docks and factories have reduced maintenance
-  - Pescatarian residences house 50% farmer, 25% worker and 25% artisan workforce.
-    Exact numbers are now visible in the workforce InfoTip.
-  - Increased speed people move into Pescatarian and Terraced Houses

-#### New Content

-- Modular factories
-  - Sausage complex with sausage factory
-  - Bread complex with bakery and flour mill
-  - Beer complex with brewery and malthouse
-- Productions
-  - Ropes as luxury need for Pescatarians
-  - Clothes from flax as alternative to wool-based worker clothes
-- Fertilities (only new saves)
-  - Herbs, Olives, Hemp and Vegetables
-- New construction menu tab for alternative productions

 ## Credits